columbia/smt-mc/readme.txt

 export APPS_DIR=(the absolute directory path that you run the git clone commands)/apps export SMT_MC_ROOT=(the absolute directory path that you run the git clone commands)/smt+mc

+If one needs to use a separate env variable in the submodule, she/he could define it like this: export XTERN_ROOT=$SMT_MC_ROOT/xtern/

 3. How to build the tool.
 tbd.